-When dealing with a newborn, there’s already a lot of things to worry about.
+When dealing with a newborn, there are already a lot of things to worry about.
 In addition to feedings, nap time, and sleeping through the night, there is the dirty business of – diapers.
 In recent years, many parents have moved away from disposable diapers and toward the washable cloth option.

-How Many Newborn Cloth Diapers Do I Need?
+How Many Cloth Diapers Do I Need?
 You want to have around 25-45 cloth diapers on-hand for your newborn.
 The average newborn goes through 10-15 diapers each day, so doubling the amount ensures you’ve got enough to work with while others are being washed.

 There are quite a few things to consider when purchasing cloth diapers, and I’ve put the information together here and laid it out here.

-Newborns use their diapers a lot and eat so often that it seems there’s always something in their diaper to change.
+Newborns use their diapers a lot and eat so often that it seems there’s always something in their diapers to change.
 Depending on the brand you get, you might notice your need to change their diaper being more or less.
 So, trying out different brands at first might be the way to go if you haven’t had any interaction with them before.

 Generally, newborns will need new diapers every year.
 However, some people get through two children with the same supply of cloth diapers.
 Let it be said though that the second child is getting a softer, worn in diaper that in comparison to when it was first bought isn’t doing its job as well as before.